tocw86/upc-salony/README.md

 ## Description

 The UPC Showroom Locator is an interactive web application developed for UPC Poland, designed to assist customers in effortlessly locating UPC showrooms across the country.
-Leveraging the power of Angular and the Angular GMap plugin, the application provides a user-friendly, intuitive map interface where users can view the exact locations of UPC showrooms, get essential details, and plan their visits conveniently.
+Leveraging the power of Angular and the Angular Google maps plugin, the application provides a user-friendly, intuitive map interface where users can view the exact locations of UPC showrooms, get essential details, and plan their visits conveniently.